 Helix mattresses come at a low-price point for a hybrid mattress.
 Plus, they offer a 100-night sleep trial, and ship for free to the 50 U.S. states.

-The DreamCloud is a luxury hybrid mattress with a tall-profile, plush Euro-top, and a 365-night sleep trial.
+The DreamCloud is a luxury hybrid mattress with a tall profile, plush quilted top, and a 365-night sleep trial.

 The DreamCloud Mattress is a luxury hybrid mattress known for its impressive balance of support, pressure relief, and temperature neutrality.
-The mattress has a Medium Firm feel (6 out of 10) and is distinguished by its Euro-top surface and tall, 14-inch profile.
+The mattress has a medium firm feel (6 out of 10) and is distinguished by its quilted surface and tall, 14-inch profile.

-The cover of the DreamCloud’s Euro-top is made of a quilted cashmere blend, and contains a layer of gel-infused memory foam quilted in.
+The cover of the DreamCloud is made of a cashmere poly-blend, and contains a layer of polyfoam quilted into the top.
 This makes for a breathable and plush sleep surface.
-Under this is an added layer of gel-infused memory foam for extra pressure relief, followed by a transition layer of polyfoam.
-The support core consists of 8 inches of pocketed coils.
+Under this is a layer of gel-infused memory foam for extra pressure relief, followed by a transition layer of polyfoam.
+The support core consists of 8 inches of individually-wrapped coils.

 By utilizing such a high-profile design, the DreamCloud mattress is capable of providing a balance of both pressure relief and support.
 The mattress conforms moderately to the body of the sleeper, but doesn’t provide that ‘sinking’ feeling associated with softer mattresses with more foam layers.
 Performance-wise, the DreamCloud is a great all-around mattress, performing especially well in pressure relief, temperature control, and ease of movement.
 We recommend this mattress for all sleeper types except for side sleepers under 130 pounds.

 For a luxury mattress, the DreamCloud is fairly affordable, coming in at an average price point for a standard hybrid bed.
-DreamCloud is known for their excellent guarantee, which is a 1-year sleep trial and a lifetime limited warranty.
+DreamCloud is known for their excellent guarantees, which include a 1-year sleep trial and a lifetime limited warranty.